Average rents soar by 12.6% as supply of homes plunges

 The rate of inflation in Dublin, at 12.7%, was above the national average for the first time 2018 while in Cork city the annual change in market rents was 11.8%.

+Outside the cities, the average annual increase in market rents was 12%.

-As has been consistently the case over much of the past decade, the increase in market rents around the country was driven bu a further tightening in rental availability.
+As has been consistently the case over much of the past decade, the increase in market rents around the country was driven by a further tightening in rental availability.

 However, the scarcity of rental homes has been unprecedented over the past year, the report added.